ibm-cloud-docs/account/email.md

 | Device              | View Hardware Details  \n View Virtual Server Details |
 | Network             | Manage Network Gateways |
 | Services            | Storage Manage |
-{: caption="Table 1.
-Required classic infrastructure permissions for receiving user notifications" caption-side="top"}
+{: caption="Required classic infrastructure permissions for receiving user notifications" caption-side="top"}

 Then, go to **Devices** to assign a user access to the specific devices and device types.
 You can also enable future access to all devices of a certain type.
 For more information about setting classic infrastructure permissions, see [Managing classic infrastructure access](/docs/account?topic=account-mngclassicinfra).